Non-Markovian models of opinion dynamics on temporal networks: Numerical computations

 In both networks, the row-normalized adjacency matrices $\widetilde{A}$ have the same largest eigenvalue of $1$.
-Because the coefficient $c_{d^*}$ (and hence the eigenmode) that is associated with the eigenvalue $1$ is constant as a function of time, the second-largest eigenvalue of $\widetilde{A}$ determines the convergence rate.
+Because the coefficient $c_{d^*}$ that is associated with the eigenvalue $1$ is constant as a function of time, the second-largest eigenvalue of $\widetilde{A}$ determines the convergence rate.
 In the Caltech network, the second-largest eigenvalue of $\widetilde{A}$ is $0.7229$.
-In the SBM network, the second-largest eigenvalue is $0.9299$, which is closer to $1$ and hence leads to a slower convergence in comparison to the Caktech network (see Figure \ref{fig: convergence}).
+In the SBM network, the second-largest eigenvalue is $0.9299$, which is closer to $1$ and hence leads to a slower convergence than in the Caltech network (see Figure \ref{fig: convergence}).
 The second-largest eigenvalue of $\widetilde{A}$ is related to the Fiedler value of the adjacency matrix $A$.
-The Fiedler value has a profound influence on the relaxation time of random walks and diffusion processes on networks \cite{masuda2016}.
+The Fiedler value has a strong influence on the time that it takes for random walks and diffusion processes on a network to converge to a steady state~\cite{masuda2016}.
+In simulations on SBM networks, we observe a scale separation of the variance in Figure \ref{fig: convergence}.
+This may depend both on network community structure and on the WTD.